daos-stack/daos/docs/admin/performance_tuning.md

 interface provided in the GetAttachInfo response is used to initialize CaRT.

-To override the automatically assigned interface, the client should set the environment variable `OFI_INTERFACE` to match the desired network interface.
+To override the automatically assigned interface, the client should set the environment variable `D_INTERFACE` to match the desired network interface.

 The DAOS Agent scans the client machine on the first GetAttachInfo request to